 Expedition Features

-From May 15-June 4, a team of Indigenous Alaskans, local community members, and scientists will explore the continental shelf west of Prince of Wales Island in southeast Alaska.
-Their goal is to locate submerged cave and rock shelter entrances that would have been accessible to early inhabitants of the region.
-View Expedition Overview
+From May 25 through June 10, 2023, our team of Indigenous Alaskans, local community members, and scientists explored and sampled the continental shelf west of Prince of Wales Island in southeast Alaska.

 Sealaska Heritage Institute to Sponsor Lecture by Archaeologist Detailing Discovery of Ancient Stone Fish Weir